 histrionic personality disorder

-A personality disorder characterized by a pattern of excessive emotionality and attention seeking.
-Once called hysterical personality disorder.
+a pervasive pattern of excessive emotionality and attention seeking

-A personality disorder marked by a broad pattern of grandiosity, need for admiration, and lack of empathy.
+pervasive pattern of grandiosity (in fantasy or behavior), need for admiration, and lack of empathy

 avoidant personality disorder